-Deception technology is a cybersecurity defense practice that aims to deceive attackers by distributing a collection of traps and decoys across a system's infrastructure to imitate genuine assets.
+Deception technology aims to deceive attackers by distributing a collection of traps and decoys across a system's infrastructure to imitate genuine assets.
 If an intruder triggers a decoy, then the server will log and monitor the attack vectors utilized throughout the duration of the engagement.

 As attack vectors become increasingly complex, organizations need to be able to detect suspicious activity earlier in the attack chain and respond accordingly.
 Deception technology provides security teams with a number of tactics and resulting benefits to help: